 - Board of Supervisors;

 - Cities;

 - Towns;

 - Libraries;

 - Local Chambers of Commerce; and,

 - State Chamber of Commerce.

-SCSEP staff from all grantees and subgrantees will continue to foster these relationships to increase their participation as host agencies.
-These entities may potentially hire participants into unsubsidized employment.
+SCSEP staff from all grantees and subgrantees will continue to foster these relationships to increase their participation as host agencies and as potential locations for placement of participants in unsubsidized employment.

 F. Business Organizations